w3c/AB-public/Vision/proposal.md

 # The Mission of the W3C

-The W3C leads the community in defining a World Wide Web that is inclusive and respectful of its users, to empower an equitable, informed and interconnected society.
+The W3C leads the community in defining a World Wide Web that is inclusive and respectful of its users, to empower an ethical, equitable, informed, and interconnected society.

 ## **Introduction**
 ### The World Wide Web